Device Request API

 As a reminder, the Ionic SDKs implement this format and allow developers easy access to the functionality provided by these APIs.
 To develop directly against these APIs, without using the SDK, you should understand how general device requests are created and how responses should be parsed and validated.
 See Device Request API Format to learn more.

-The following APIs follow the general device request format, with the exception of registration, which is used to obtain a SEP to be used in the making the other calls.
+The following APIs follow the general device request format, with the exception of enrollment, which is used to obtain a SEP to be used in the making the other calls.

 |Create keys||Create unique keys used for encrypting individual pieces of data.||